Alain: Are you currently working on a new recording?

 The dynamics of the velocity information exist in that computer as a list of numbers of amplitude values from 0 to 100.
 So 100 means that's all you get.
 That's as loud as it'll ever be.
 When there's no velocity information, all the parts are at 100 percent.
 It's fairly charmless, especially if you have kind of a synthesizer woodwind sound.
 It just grates on you after a while.
 C7 is the highest note on the keyboard so that's 100 percent.
 C7 equals 100.
 C2 is not the lowest note; the lowest playable note is A0, but C2 is about the quietest dynamic you might want to use.
 Below that it's very, very subtle.
 So you write an extra composition using only the notes between C2 and C7 and those pitches you type in in this auxiliary composition then become the dynamic code for the individual instrument that's reading that.
 So you set up a situation where the computer reads this other piece of music and converts the musical data into dynamics.
 That's how we did it.
 That's taxing the system.

-There's this guy named Steve Ciedian(?) who used to be an art director at Hustler [Magazine].
-He worked as an orderly in a mental institution.
-This is gonna sound like a science fiction story, but he was, like, the scoutmaster in the pinhead hut, and the pinheads liked him, and they would express their appreciation by licking his ankles.
-He had to start wearing these muffs on his ankles.
+Okay, there's this guy named Steve Sayadian who used to be an art director at Hustler, and Steve is a truly unique individual, you, I mean, this is one of those truly one-of-a-kind type guys.
+And before he went to work for Larry Flynt he worked as an orderly in a mental institution, and his job—I mean this is gonna sound like a science-fiction story, but you want to know about "Damp Ankles," here it is—his job, he was like the scoutmaster in the pinhead hut.
+And the pinheads liked him.
+And he had this, you know, like stay overnight with them in the pinhead hut, and they would express their appreciation by licking his ankle.
+And so he had to start wearing this muffs on his ankles.

 St. Etienne was included because I felt it might be nice to have a contrast with something that sounded like a real live band in the middle of all the mechanical stuff.